Chatchaponz/DentifyX-BE-Manual/README.md

 ### **Local Machine Learning Server Setup**
 1. Create a server using `flask` (Can use this project as a reference) or any preferred frameworks
 2. Implement API for obtain model predictions
-    > NOTE: Please refer to `MLEntryScript` to see how model was inferenced and how each API handle the request and response data
+    > NOTE: Please refer to `MLEntryScript` to see how models were inference and how each API handle the request and response data
 3. Change following environment variables in `.env` file ([Build section](#build-local) step 2):
     ```Dotenv
        MODELS_KEY="<your-local-ml-key>" # if have no key, leave it as an empty string